-The charter - which is administered by the Equality Challenge Unit (ECU) - recognises excellence in employment practices that advance and promote the careers of women in STEMM subjects (science, technology, engineering, maths, medicine).
+The charter - which is administered by the Equality Challenge Unit (ECU) - recognises excellence in employment practices that advance and promote the careers of women in STEMM subjects (science, technology, engineering, maths, medicine/dentistry).
 The focus of the charter is higher education and research, and excellence is recognized through a competitive award scheme.

 Since May 2015, the charter was expanded and now also covers academic roles in arts, humanities, social sciences, business and law (AHSSBL), professional and support roles, and trans staff and students.
 It aims to enhance representation, progression of students into academia, journey through career milestones, and working environment for all staff.
 In so doing, the charter has come to recognise and award employment practices that address gender equality more broadly, and not only barriers to progression affecting solely women.